 In SAS, table names, column names, and aliases are limited to 32 characters and can contain mixed case.
+For more information about SAS naming conventions, see Base SAS Utilities: Reference.
 The ANSI standard for SQL allows longer names.

 Granting User Privileges